-1.3.2 Identify earthquake magnitudes
+2.2.2 Identify earthquake magnitudes

 Tectonic faults are capable of producing earthquakes of various sizes (i.e., magnitudes).
-Gutenberg and Richter (1944) first studied observations of earthquake magnitudes, and noted that the distribution of these earthquake sizes in a region generally follows a particular distribution, given as follows where λ_m is the rate of earthquakes with magnitudes greater than m, and a and b are constants.
+Gutenberg & Richter (1944) first studied observations of earthquake magnitudes, and noted that the number of earthquakes in a region greater than a given size generally follows a particular distribution where λ_m is the rate of earthquakes with magnitudes greater than m, and a and b are constants.
 This equation is called the Gutenberg-Richter recurrence law.
-Figure 1.6 illustrates typical observations from a fault or region, along with the Gutenberg-Richter recurrence law given by equation 1.1.
+Figure 2.5 illustrates typical observations from

-$$\log \lambda_m = a - bm \tag{1.1}$$
+$$\log{10} \lambda_m = a - bm \tag{2.1}$$